MOBILITY MENTORING ®

-Volunteer Life-Coaches work one-on-one with low-income program participants twice a month for a year.
-After 4 hours of initial training, they commit to 4-6 hours of 1:1 coaching per month.
-Life-coaches are compassionate, open to learning, know how to handle challenging situations, and eager to coach an adult program participant to establish a pathway to economic self-sufficiency.
-A background check is required.
-Interviews will begin in February 2019 for a March 11, 2019 program start.
-Trainings will be starting during March.
-Click here to learn more about Mobility Mentoring.
+Mobility Mentoring® Coaches work one-on-one with low-income program participants twice a month for a year.
+After 6 hours of initial training, they commit to 4-6 hours of 1:1 coaching per month.
+Mobility Mentoring®Coaches are compassionate, open to learning, know how to handle challenging situations, and eager to coach an adult program participant to establish a pathway to economic self-sufficiency.
+A volunteer application and background check is required.
+Trainings are offered on an ongoing basis.
+Click here to learn more about Mobility Mentoring® and for upcoming training dates.

 The UCAN Club (Understanding Cooking and Nutrition)